intel-lab-lkp/linux/Documentation/trace/histogram-design.rst

-Looking at the sched_waking 'hist_debug' output, in addition to the normal key and value hist_fields, in the val fields section we see a field with the HIST_FIELD_FL_VAR flag, which indicates that that field represents a variable.
+Looking at the sched_waking 'hist_debug' output, in addition to the normal key and value hist_fields, in the val fields section we see a field with the HIST_FIELD_FL_VAR flag, which indicates that field represents a variable.
 Note that in addition to the variable name, contained in the var.name field, it includes the var.idx, which is the index into the tracing_map_elt.vars[] array of the actual variable